-Covid 19 coronavirus: Airlines and foreign governments given only one hours' notice of dramatic decision to effectively close borders
+Covid 19 coronavirus: Airlines and foreign governments given only one hour's notice of dramatic decision to effectively close borders

-On March 14, with only five confirmed cases of Covid-19 in New Zealand, an emergency cabinet meeting elected to impose unprecedented travel restrictions by requiring all other travellers to self-isolate for 14 days.
+On March 14, with only five confirmed cases of Covid-19 in New Zealand, an emergency cabinet meeting elected to impose unprecedented travel restrictions by requiring all travellers to self-isolate for 14 days.

 Airlines and foreign governments - who respectively faced economic collapse and the potential stranded of tens of thousands of their citizens in New Zealand - were given only one hours' notice of the decision being announced publicly.